ch33nchan/RLlama/plan.md

 The emphasis on integration ensures that RLlama will complement rather than compete with existing tools, making it an essential component in any serious RL practitioner's toolkit.

-Would you like me to elaborate on any specific aspect of this plan or provide more technical details for implementing certain components?

 current plan :